-Rebalancing is the risk control process of returning an allocation back to the desired target level after having drifted away from its targeted position.
-Equal probability bands, as defined by standard deviation factors, shall be used to define the acceptable ranges around the asset allocation targets as set forth in Schedule IA.
+Rebalancing is the process of returning an allocation back to the desired target level after having drifted away from its targeted position.
+ACERA will maintain a disciplined methodology to rebalance back to its asset allocation targets as set forth in Schedule IA.
 The objective of rebalancing is to enhance the risk-adjusted performance of the asset allocation structure.